-A track day is the chance to test your driving skills and your car’s performance free of speed cameras and Sunday drivers.
-But standard car cover won’t cut it on a circuit - you need dedicated track day insurance.
+A track day gives you the chance to test your driving skills and your car’s performance without speed cameras.
+But a standard car insurance policy likely won’t cover you on a circuit.

-Hitting the tracks tests your driving and your car to the limit.
-But, however good your driving is, there’s a much higher chance of an accident than there is when you’re pootling round town or heading into work.
+However good your driving is, there’s a much higher chance of an accident than there is when you’re driving around town or going to work.

-This means you need specialist track day insurance.
+This is why you might need specialist track day insurance to cover you.

 What is track day insurance?

-Track day insurance covers accidental damage your car sustains while it’s on the circuit.
+Track day insurance covers accidental damage to your car while it’s on the circuit.

-This includes any collisions you have with barriers, as well as any crashes you’re involved in with other drivers.
+Track day car insurance covers any collisions you have with barriers, as well as any crashes with other drivers.

-If you’ve ever had a bump on the track before, you’ll know that rolling your wheels into the barriers can make for a brutally expensive day out.
-The sting might be all the more painful if you’re driving a high-performance car.
+If you’ve ever had an accident on the track before, you know it can make for an expensive day out.
+And it can be made all the more painful if you’re driving a high-performance car.

-But there’s plenty of track day insurers who can sell you cover, so you can satisfy your need for speed without worrying about your wallet.
+But there are many track day insurers who can sell you cover, so you can satisfy your need for speed without worrying about your wallet.

 Visit our specialist track day insurance provider Grove & Dean for a quote

 Most track day policies are temporary.
-You usually take them out for a single day, but some offer you cover for a few days in a row.
-This is handy if you’re planning a multi-day trip to the track.
+You usually get them for a single day, but some offer you cover for a few days in a row.
+This is helpful if you’re planning a multi-day trip to the track.

-This makes track day insurance a particularly good idea if you’re speeding around a circuit shared by other drivers.
+This makes track day insurance a particularly good idea if you’re driving around a circuit shared by other drivers.

 If you’re hit, your policy should cover any repairs you need to make.
-If you’re hit with no policy in place, the repairs are on you.
+If you’re hit with no policy in place, you need to pay for repairs yourself.

-Buying a track specific policy can mean your daily driver no claims bonus is protected.
+Buying a track-specific policy can mean your normal driver no-claims bonus is protected.

-You can buy temporary track day cover for privately owned cars and leased ones – though check with your lease company on your options.
+You can buy temporary track day cover for privately owned and leased cars – though check with your lease company on your options.

 What does track day insurance cover?

-However cover can often be tailored specifically to your needs with optional extras including:
+You can also tailor the policy to your needs with optional extras including:

-While most insurance policies won’t cover engine or transmission issues, you can often bolt-on extra cover for a fee.
+While most insurance policies also don’t cover engine or transmission issues, you can often add extra cover for a fee.